 Located south of Tampa, Sarasota ranks about average for most our our metrics.
 It does have relatively high tax rate of 15.60%, but it also has a good number of medical centers and recreation centers.

 This city also has its own ballet and opera, so if you don’t want to give up your fine arts patronage in your retirement there are options there.
 Plus, with Tampa and St. Petersburg just up the road, the cultural options here are myriad.

 10. Sun City Center

 - Make sure you’re taking full advantage of any workplace retirement account you have access to, like a 401(k) plan.
-Contributing enough to your 401(k), and especially using any company match you are offered, can mean the difference between the retirement you want and one where you’re struggling.
-Here’s a guide to how much you should contribute to your 401(k).
+Contributing enough to your 401(k), and especially using any company match that’s available, can mean the difference between the retirement you want and one where you’re struggling.

-- If the Florida sun isn’t for you, there are plenty of other options.
-Check out our lists of the best places to retire in Texas, Virginia, California, Arizona and North Carolina.
+- If Florida isn’t the place for you, there are plenty of other great states to retire in.
+For example, check out SmartAsset’s roundups of the best places to retire in Texas, Virginia, California, Arizona or North Carolina.

 Photo credit: ©iStock.com/gustavofrazao, ©iStock.com/Sean Pavone, ©iStock.com/benedek, ©iStock.com/viktor2013, ©iStock.com/Ken Badgley, ©iStock.com/GabrielPevide, ©iStock.com/CG-Photos, ©iStock.com/Michael Warren, ©iStock.com/Gabriele Maltinti, ©iStock.com/Sean Pavone, ©iStock.com/Tinik